 Internet Explorer 11 on Windows and compatibility mode for Internet Explorer is not supported.

 Starting in version 2020.4, Tableau Prep supports web authoring for flows.
-Now you can create flows to clean and prepare your data using Tableau Prep Builder, Tableau Server or Tableau Online.
-You can also manually run flows on the web and the Data Management Add-on is not required.
+Now you can create flows to clean and prepare your data using Tableau Prep Builder, Tableau Server or Tableau Cloud.
+You can also manually run flows on the web and the Data Management is not required.

 While most of the same Tableau Prep Builder functionality is also supported on the web, there are a few differences when creating and working with your flows.

 Important: To create and edit flows on the web you must have a Creator licence.
-The Data Management add-on is only required if you want to run your flows on a schedule using Tableau Prep Conductor.
-For more information about configuring and using Tableau Prep Conductor, see Tableau Prep Conductor in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) help.
+Data Management is only required if you want to run your flows on a schedule using Tableau Prep Conductor.
+For more information about configuring and using Tableau Prep Conductor, see Tableau Prep Conductor in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) help.

 Installation and Deployment

 To enable users to create and edit flows on the web, you'll need to configure several settings on your server.
 For more information about each of these settings, see Create and Interact with Flows on the Web(Link opens in a new window).

 - Web Authoring: Enabled by default, this option controls whether users can create and edit flows on Tableau Server or Tableau Cloud.